 Typically, an issuer posts medium-term notes through selling agents offering rates over various maturities, such as nine months to 12 months, 12 months to 18 months, 18 months to 24 months, and annually after that.
-The interest rate of medium-term notes can be fixed or floating, expressed as a yield spread over LIBOR, EURIBOR, and Treasury securities of similar maturities.
+Medium-term notes can fix or float their interest rates, which they express as a yield spread over LIBOR, EURIBOR, and Treasury securities with comparable maturities.
 The selling agents usually disseminate this information to the investors and regional dealers.
-The investors are interested in the notes offering approach the selling agent, who reaches out to the issuer to confirm the terms of the transaction.
-Then the investor may select the maturity that suits their requirement, subject to final agreement by the issuer.
+The selling agent interested in the notes offering approaches the issuer to confirm the transaction terms.
+Then the investor may select the maturity that suits their requirement, subject to a final agreement by the issuer.

 Examples of Medium-Term Note

-The following are some of the real-life examples of medium-term notes.
+The following are some of real-life examples of medium-term notes.

-The bank has Moody’s rating of Baa2 and an S&P rating of BBB, which indicates that the medium-term notes have a moderate level of credit risk.
-In other words, the risk that the bank may default is relatively lower in this case.
+The bank has a Moody rating of Baa2 and an S&P rating of BBB, which indicates that the medium-term notes have a moderate level of credit risk.
+In other words, the bank’s default risk is relatively lower in this case.
 The underwriters for the issue are BofA Securities, Mizuho Securities, and SMBC Nikko.
-Since it is a Panama-based bank, the notes issued are known as Euro Medium-Term Notes.
+Since it is a Panama-based bank, the notes are issued as Euro Medium-Term Notes.

 In Aug 2008, Lehman Brothers issued medium-term notes in denominations of $1,000 and linked to the performance of the S&P 500 stock index.
 The then 4th largest investment bank in the US promised uncapped growth potential and 100% principal protection.
 However, the entity declared bankruptcy one month later, in Sep 2008.
-The risks cited in the brochure never captured any default risk as the principal protection was largely backed by Lehman Brothers’ creditworthiness.
+Lehman Brothers’ creditworthiness largely backed the principal protection, and the brochure did not capture any default risk.
 After the default, the notes traded for 10-55 cents in the secondary market.

 Advantages of Medium-Term Note